The Lighthouse (1998 film)

 El faro (The Lighthouse) is a 1998 Argentine-Spanish drama film directed by Eduardo Mignogna.
 The film is also known in Spain as El faro del Sur.

 The screenplay was a collaborative effort of Graciela Aguirre, José Antonio Félez, Eduardo Mignogna, and Santiago Carlos Oves.
 It features Ingrid Rubio, Jimena Barón, among others.
 The film won numerous awards including the Goya Awards for Best Foreign Film.

+Plot summary

+Two sisters, Carmela (Ingrid Rubio) and Aneta (Jimena Barón/Florencia Bertotti), lose their parents in a car accident.
+Carmela is left lame with a badly scarred leg.
+Together they try to make a living and, despite their difficulties living together, have a deep love and mutual respect for each other.
+The orphaned sisters travel to Uruguay to stay with their aunts Encarna (Elcira Olivera Garcés) and Angelita (Ina Casares).
+On her own, Carmela begins working as a waitress and meets Andy (Ricardo Darín).
+Upon returning to Montevideo, they encounter Dolores (Norma Aleandro), a friend of their late mother.
+Carmela's romance with a man complicates her relationship with her sister.
+Over the years, the older sister's health gradually deteriorates.